Bhainsa: Agriculture

-Gaddenavagu or Suddavagu is a medium Irrigation project across Suddavagu which is tributary of Godavari near Bhainsa in Nirmal district.
-The reservoir is situated at a distance of 2 Km North-West of Bhainsa.
+Gaddenavagu or Suddavagu is a medium irrigation project across Suddavagu which is a tributary of Godavari near Bhainsa in Nirmal district.
+The reservoir is situated at a distance of 2 km northwest of Bhainsa.
 The project grounded in the year constituency.
-The project is commenced in 2000 and completed during 2006.
+The project commenced in 2000 and was completed during 2006.

-The project provides Irrigation potential to 20 villages in Lokeshwaram, Bhainsa, and Mudhole mandals for irrigating an ayacut of 14000 Acres and also drinking water supply to Bhainsa town and 237 villages of Mudhole.
-Districts and Mandals benefited Lokeshwaram, Bhainsa, and Mudhole mandals of Nirmal District IrrigationPotential (in Acres):- Provides ayacut of 14000 Acres in 20 villages of Nirmal district.
+The project provides irrigation potential to 20 villages in Lokeshwaram, Bhainsa, and Mudhole mandals for irrigating an ayacut of 14000 acres, as well as drinking water supply to Bhainsa town and 237 villages of Mudhole.
+Districts and mandals benefited Lokeshwaram, Bhainsa, and Mudhole mandals of Nirmal District IrrigationPotential (in acres):- Provides ayacut of 14000 acres in 20 villages of Nirmal district.